Cancer Stat Facts: Stomach Cancer

 Who Gets This Cancer?

 Stomach cancer is more common in men than women and among other races and ethnicities than non-Hispanic whites.
 Age, diet and stomach disease, including infection with Helicobacter pylori can affect the risk of developing stomach cancer.
-The number of new cases of stomach cancer was 7.5 per 100,000 men and women per year.
+The number of new cases of stomach cancer was 7.3 per 100,000 men and women per year based on 2010-2014 cases.

 - All Races